 Once you have your identification ready, you can head into the bank of your choice.
 Be sure to note that you are an international student while speaking to the banker.
 Also, if the conversation gets out of your comfort zone with English, feel free to ask if there are translation services or native speakers of your language available.
 Many banks offer these services free of charge.

 Be sure to ask what the cost of your account is.
 While many financial institutions offer “free” accounts, bank accounts often come with hidden fees, or fees related to certain behaviors or minimum balances.
-A popular version of this is getting an account without a service charge for having a direct deposit, or keeping above two thousand dollars in your account.
+A popular example of an account with hidden fees is one that has no service charge as long as you have a regularly scheduled direct deposit or keep the balance above two thousand dollars in your account.
+Failing to do either of those things would result in fees being applied to the account.
 Be sure you clearly understand what you’re getting when you open your account.

 Often you’ll have the choice over whether to get a savings account or not.
 If you’re not going to be in the United States for a long period, it usually doesn’t make much sense to open a savings account.
 Additionally, you may also be offered an online access or overdraft protection.
 These services are usually optional, and may cost you an additional fee.
 If you feel like you will use these services, go ahead and allow the representative to sign you up.